 Overnight: Puerto Natales | Breakfast

-Today you will have ample opportunity to partake in the many activities offered locally, ensuring that you see the very best of this incredible national park.
+Today we head back into Torres del Paine National Park for another included full day of exploration.
 You can spend the day following various walking trails alongside the glacial lakes and rivers, with spectacular views of tortured rock towers and 3000m needles.
 Aside from hiking, there is a wide variety of excursions available - including horse riding and tours of the national park by road.

-Torres del Paine - El Calafate (Argentina).
-This morning we travel through the park stopping at the Salto Grande and Laguna Amarga waterfalls before we cross the Patagonian steppe desert to the city of El Calafate in Argentina.
+Puerto Natales - El Calafate (Argentina).
+Today we travel by coach into Argentina, across the Patagonian steppe.
 Keep an eye out for the spectacular views of Lago Argentino, the largest lake in the country and for guanacos, rheas and flamingos.
-We reach the town of El Calafate, which is situated on the shores of the lake and the rest of the afternoon is free to explore the town, take a trip down to the Glaciarium Museum to get an insight into all things glacial or sit back and relax in the ice bar on the premises.
+This afternoon we reach the town of El Calafate, which is situated on the shores of the lake.
+The rest of the afternoon is free to explore the town and there should be time to visit the Glaciarium Museum to get an insight into all things glacial or opt to sit back and relax in the ice bar on the premises.

 Overnight: El Calafate | Breakfast